Lavoy3/SImple-Netherite-Crafter/README.md

 Install the Datapack:

 Locate your Minecraft world's "datapacks" folder.
-Copy the downloaded simple_recipe_datapack.zip file into the "datapacks" folder.
+Copy the downloaded simple_recipe_datapack.zip file into the "datapacks" folder and extract it!.
 Make sure the datapack is enabled in the world settings.
 (If you are using a server, you might need administrative privileges to enable datapacks.)
 Craft the New Item: